 Fall is right around the corner and we will begin to see the trees prepare for winter.
 Some trees will lose their leaves while others will change their color.
 The weather plays a major role in when and how the leaves change their color.
-If you want to learn more about how the weather affect the leaves colors click here: https://www.wearecentralpa.com/weather/weather-headlines/prime-weather-for-prime-fall-foliage/.
+If you want to learn more about how the weather affects the leaves colors click here: https://www.wearecentralpa.com/weather/weather-headlines/prime-weather-for-prime-fall-foliage/.

 The Science: The leaves like our own skin have pigments.
 Chlorophyll is the pigment that gives the leaves their green color.
 “Chlorophyll?
 More like borophyll!”
 (Billy Madison).
 Chlorophyll is what changes sunlight into sugar, it how the plants feed themselves.